 Currently, there are a wide range of laws, guidelines and codes of practice that inform how and when personal information is collected, used and shared in the social sector.
-They can be hard to navigate and there is some confusion within the sector about what is and isn’t appropriate.
-We need to make it easier for everyone to understand what's appropriate, what's not, and how to do things safely when personal information has a role to play.
+They can be hard to navigate which can cause confusion about what is and isn’t appropriate with respect to using peoples’ personal information.

-The SIA is engaging with a broad range of service users (for example, users of youth, housing, and mental health services among others), and non-governmental organisations (NGOs) and government agencies that provide social services to get their input on the development of the policy.
+We have recently engaged with a range of service users (for example, users of youth, housing and mental health services among others), and non-governmental organisations (NGOs) and government agencies that provide social services to get their input on the development of the Data Protection and Use Policy.

 Our engagement ran from late May until early September.
 Through this engagement, we heard people’s views on what is needed to be included in this policy, including suggestions for ‘rules, tools and guides’.

 What we learned through this engagement is helping us build a better understanding of what the social sector and wider public believe is needed to adopt and implement a new investing for social wellbeing approach.

 The first phase of engagement will result in a draft policy that informs, clarifies and guides whether, when, how and why personal information is collected, used and shared for social service delivery.

 Following the development of a draft Data Protection & Use Policy, including ‘rules, tools and guides,’ being presented to Cabinet in March 2019 we will conduct a second phase of engagement.